-The Company's financial assets at FVPL consist of publicly traded preferred equity instruments and investment in mutual fund (see Note 7).
-The Company does not have any financial liabilities at FVPL as at December 31, 2022 and 2021.
+The Company's financial assets at FVPL consist of publicly traded preferred equity instruments (see Note 7).
+The Company does not have any financial liabilities at FVPL as at December 31, 2023 and 2022.

 HTM Investments.
 HTM investments are nonderivative financial assets that are quoted in the market, with fixed or determinable payments and fixed maturities for which the Company's management has the positive intention and ability to hold to maturity.
 HTM investments are subsequently measured at amortized cost less any allowance for impairment.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate (EIR).
-The amortization is included as part of "Interest income" lodged in "Investment and other income (loss)" account in the statements of comprehensive income.
+The amortization is included as part of "Interest income" lodged in "Investment and other income - net" account in the statements of comprehensive income.
 Gains and losses are recognized in profit or loss when the HTM investments are derecognized.
 Any impairment loss is recognized in profit or loss.